 Most of us are guilty of hoarding a tremendous amount of ‘stuff’ over the years that we simply can't seem to part with.
 But it's important to know how to declutter your home for peace of mind and overall well-being.
 Similar to knowing how to clean every room of your home, learning how to declutter your home will create a clean, minimalist environment, and is great for the mind and overall well-being.

-While it can seem overwhelming when faced with a sea of mess, you can declutter your home with these six steps to get you started.
+While it can seem overwhelming when faced with a sea of mess, you can declutter your home with these six steps.
 Just remember the art of decluttering is a process, so don't rush to tackle every room at once!

-Be it your living room, bedroom or home office, here's how to declutter your home for a happy and organized New Year.
+Be it your living room, bedroom or home office, here's how to declutter your home for a happy and organized dwelling and mind.

 How to declutter your home